ZitaoTech/Hackberry-Pi_Zero/README.md

 **Dual Swapable battery Design**: Replace your battery in 10 seconds without killing the power!
 **Battery type**: Nokia BL-5C.
 You can buy it anywhere in the world.
 **Battery life**: In my test: 3.5 hours with desktop, 5 hours with commandline.
 **Keyboard Mouse Combo**: Yes, this cyberdeck has keyboard and mouse combo on board.
-The keyboard can be blackberry Q10 or Q20 keyboard.
+You can choose blackberry Q10 or Q20 keyboard.
 **fully customizable keymap**: You can connect the keyboard with a computer and customizable the keymap through [VIAL](https://get.vial.today/) easily.
 **3 USB2.0 Ports**: This handheld has 3 USB2.0 Ports, you can use it with USB-Stick or 4G Modul Dongle or any USB thing.
 **Charging Ampere**: 1A charging ampere, this handheld can be fully charged within 3 hours.